 - Career counseling for people who have had a recent career upheaval, such as losing a job or switching careers

 Most importantly, please remember that you are not alone in major life decisions.
 Career counseling can be available in many forms, and it may change your life for the better by helping you make the choices that are right for you.

 What kind of background do I need if I want to become a career counselor?

-To go into career counseling, one would need at least a bachelor’s degree (but would benefit from a master’s) in counseling, psychology, labor and employment relations, or social work.
-There are also programs and certifications specific to career counseling.
+To go into career counseling, you generally need a bachelor’s or master’s degree in counseling, psychology, labor and employment relations, or social work.
+You may also need to complete various programs for certification.